 What is the state of the Earth’s atmosphere today?
 The World Health Organization conducted a 2-day consultation with experts on February 12-14.
 Here are the hard facts they found.

-• 91% of the world’s entire population lives in places with air quality that is below the WHO guideline limits.
+- 91% of the world’s population lives in places with air quality below the WHO guideline limits.

-• 7 million deaths that occur worldwide every year are due to air pollution.
-To be specific, 4.2 million deaths that occur every year are due to exposure to outdoor air pollution.
-Also, 3.8 million deaths that occur per year are due to exposure from smoke from dirty cookstoves and fuels.
+- 7 million deaths occur worldwide every year due to air pollution.
+To be specific, 4.2 million deaths occur every year due to exposure to outdoor air pollution.
+Also, 3.8 million deaths occur annually due to smoke from dirty cookstoves and fuels.

-• 9 out of 10 people breathe in air that contains high levels of pollutants.
+- 9 out of 10 people breathe in air with high levels of pollutants.

 The World Economic Forum talks about the state of the world’s cities in an article released recently.
-This article was first published on Reuters during the middle of 2018.
+This article was first published by Reuters in the middle of 2018.
 The report gives revealing data.

-They gathered data from 4,300 cities in the world, taken from the WHO’s database.
+They gathered data from 4,300 cities worldwide, taken from the WHO’s database.
 The aim was to find out which cities are most polluted based on the amount of particulate matter present.
 The results all point to India being the most polluted country.
-This is because 5 out of 10 of the most polluted cities in the world are cities in India.
+This is because five out of ten of the most polluted cities in the world are in India.
 Here’s the list.

 What This Means

 Because we live on one planet and one ecosystem, we share all the resources on Earth with every living thing in it.
 That includes pollution, contaminants, and waste.
-No matter how far apart we are from each other, what happens in one part of the world will always affect the rest of it.
+No matter how far apart we are, what happens in one part of the world will always affect the rest.

 Air pollution has become so widespread that it has brought about many other issues.
 These environmental concerns also pose catastrophic effects on our ecosystem.